 - The Kidd: “The Kidd Wreck” is a sunken barge roughly 15 miles offshore from Naples.
 It’s a good spot for small Snapper and Barracuda.
 You can also find Goliath Grouper swimming around here if you fancy taking on something bigger.

-- R Tower: Thirty miles west of town is a decommissioned radio tower which has become a thriving artificial reef.
+- R Tower: Thirty miles west of town is a decommissioned radio tower that has become a thriving artificial reef.
 Permit, Kingfish, Cobia, Snapper, and Grouper all show up here.
 If nothing’s biting, work the waters around the tower looking for structure on your sounder.

 Shore Fishing Spots